manalirupji/CASH/README.md

 # MIA-HeatMap
 Minimum Information About - HeatMap

 Is a shiny app that lets you create a HeatMap with only the minimum knowledge of heatmaps with no coding experience.
+The user may upload their own data or use the provided example data to generate the HeatMap using any distance or clustering method of their choice.
+The column and row dendrograms are displayed individually in separate tabs.
+If you wish to know the samples within a cluster, this information can be downloaded using the cutree download button inside the column dendrogram tab.
+The novelty about this app is that it can also provide a pvalue to test significance between the clusters.

+Installations
 Firstly, you should have the most recent version of R or RStudio.
 Next install required packages.
 Cut and paste what's below in an R session.

-install.packages(c("shiny", "shinyFiles", "openxlsx", "openxlsx", "gplots", "reshape", "scales", "RColorBrewer", "stats", "graphics", "ggplot2", "gdata", "plyr")) source("http://bioconductor.org/biocLite.R") biocLite("impute")
+install.packages(c("shiny", "shinyFiles", "openxlsx", "openxlsx", "gplots", "reshape", "scales", "RColorBrewer", "stats", "graphics", "ggplot2", "gdata", "plyr"))

+source("http://bioconductor.org/biocLite.R")

+biocLite("impute")

 You only need to do this once.